Research in Hydrogeology

 Natural attenuation of trichloroethene in ground water and surface water

-Monitored natural attenuation can be a practical, cost-effective option for remediating ground-water contamination, particularly for chlorinated hydrocarbons such as TCE, a common solvent and suspected carcinogen.
-Ground-water remediation at PGDP focuses on zones of the Regional Gravel Aquifer (RGA) with TCE concentrations > 1 mg/L. Although TCE does not undergo significant natural attenuation within the RGA, processes in overlying or underlying strata might limit TCE impacts on surface-water ecosystems or deeper ground-water flow systems.
-David Butler (MS 1999) and Nadege Etienne (MS [Plant and Soil Science] 1999) identified methanogenic bacteria, which have been shown to be capable of degrading TCE at other sites, in soils and sediments like those bounding the RGA.
+Monitored natural attenuation can be an option for remediating groundwater contamination, particularly for chlorinated hydrocarbons such as TCE, a common solvent and suspected carcinogen.
+David Butler (MS 1999) and Nadege Etienne (MS [Plant and Soil Science] 1999) identified methanogenic bacteria, which have been shown to be capable of degrading TCE at other sites, in soils and sediments like those bounding the contaminated regional gravel aquifer in the vicinity of PGDP.
 However, biodegradation was insignificant in batch cultures over periods as long as 10 months, perhaps because of a lack of nutrients or a lack of acclimation to TCE.
-Chris Sweat (MS 2000) found that TCE sorption to soils and sediments appears to depend upon both the amount and the polarity of organic matter.
-Using tracer tests, Abhijit Mukherjee (MS 2003) found that dilution and volatilization appear to limit TCE concentrations in Little Bayou Creek.
+Abhijit Mukherjee (MS 2003) and Danita LaSage (PhD 2004) found that volatilization and dilution limit TCE concentrations in Little Bayou Creek.

 (Abhijit Mukherjee collects samples during Little Bayou Creek tracer test, January 2002.)